NeronJoseph/Shell-Script-Basics/README.md

 ###### *Note: Most of the examples are took from HackerRank.
 I used HackerRank to study these topics.*

 ## Contents
+1. Text Processing Commands
-1. Head and Tail command
+   1. head and tail command
-2. TR command
+   2. tr command
-3. SORT command
+   3. echo command
-4. CUT command
+   4. cut command
+   5. sort command
+   6. uniq command
+   7. paste command